farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_04_Lab4_Ex2_Retention_Policies.md

 6. On the **Choose the type of retention policy to create** field, select **Static** and then select **Next**.

-7. On the **Choose locations to apply the policy** page, note the Exchnage email location.
+7. On the **Choose locations to apply the policy** page, note the Exchange email location.
 It's currently set to include **All recipients**.
 You want to change this to just apply to Joni Sherman and Lynne Robbins' mailboxes.
 Under **All recipients**, select **Edit**.

 8. In the **Exchange email** pane that appears, hover your mouse over **Joni Sherman** and then select her check box.
 Do the same for **Lynne Robins**. <br/>